Integrated into the GeoStudio Suite

 across the domain.
 Graphing tools are available during run-time to help you

 judge if convergence has been achieved.

 estimation capabilities for determining the thermal conductivity, unfrozen

 water content, and volumetric heat capacity functions.

 Use Simplified or Full Thermal Material Models

 Different problems require different levels

 of sophistication for defining the material properties.
-TEMP/W provides a simplified material
+TEMP/W and TEMP3D provide a simplified material

 model that considers only unfrozen and frozen conditions, while incorporating

 phase change at a single phase change temperature.
-TEMP/W also includes a full-thermal
+TEMP/W and TEMP3D also include a full-thermal

 material model that makes thermal conductivity a function of temperature, while